 A laundry service can usually be arranged with staff and you will find a payphone on the wall in the lobby (there is no mobile signal in Inverie).
 Daily weather reports are displayed as well as information about scheduled walks and tours.

 Family friendly: We are family friendly with a reduced rate of £10 per night for children aged 16 and under.
 In the lounge there is a collection of children’s DVDs, toys, books and games and many activities in the area are suitable for children.

 Pet friendly: We welcome well-behaved dogs by arrangement.

 The Bunkhouse is 15 minutes well sign-posted walk east of the village of Inverie on the Knoydart peninsula.
 Inverie is accessible by boat from Mallaig across Loch Nevis or by scenic walking routes from Loch Arkaig or Kinlochhourn, Shiel Bridge or Cluanie Inn or from Glenfinnan.

 There is public transport to Mallaig, which we recommend: bus and train services from Glasgow; bus service from Inverness - both routes via Fort William.
 As well as being a more ethical way to travel the West Highland Line is considered to be one of the most beautiful train journeys in the world.
-A steam train also runs from Fort William to Mallaig during the summer, which is popular with enthusiasts.
+The 'Harry Potter' steam train also runs from Fort William to Mallaig during the summer!
+Find the ferry across the road from the train station.
 The nearest airport is Inverness.
 Mallaig is on the A830 heading NW from Fort William.